anuket-project/RM/doc/ref_model/chapters/chapter01.rst

-**Problem statement:** Based on community consultations, including Telco operators, technology suppliers, and software developers, it is understood that there are significant technical, operational, and business challenges to the development and deployment of Virtual Network Functions (VNF) and Cloud-Native Network Functions (CNF), due to the lack of a common cloud infrastructure platform.
+**Problem statement:** Based on community consultations, including Telco operators, technology suppliers, and software developers, it is understood that there are significant technical, operational, and business challenges to the development and deployment of Virtual Network Functions (VNF) and Cloud-Native Network Functions (CNF), due to the lack of standard cloud infrastructure specifications, viz. cloud infrastructure platform characteristics and features.
 These include, but are not limited to, the following:

-- Higher development costs, due to the need to develop virtualised/containerised network applications on multiple custom platforms for each operator.
+- Higher development costs, due to the need to develop virtualised/cloud-native network applications on operator-specific custom platforms.
 - Increased complexities, due to the need to maintain multiple versions of applications to support each custom environment.
 - Lack of testing and validation commonalities, leading to inefficiencies and increased time to market.
 While the operators will still perform internal testing, the application developers utilising an industry standard verification program on a common cloud infrastructure would lead to efficiencies and faster time to market.
 - Slower adoption of cloud-native applications and architectures.
-A common Telco cloud may provide an easier path to methodologies that will drive faster cloud-native development.
+A common Telco cloud specification may provide an easier path to methodologies that will drive faster cloud-native development.
 - Increased operational overheads, due to the need for operators to integrate diverse and sometimes conflicting cloud platform requirements.

-One of the main challenges holding back the more rapid and widespread adoption of virtualised/containerised network applications is when, while building or designing their virtualised services, specific infrastructure assumptions and requirements are implied, often with custom design parameters.
+One of the main challenges holding back the more rapid and widespread adoption of virtualised/cloud-native network applications is when, while building or designing their virtualised services, specific infrastructure assumptions and requirements are implied, often with custom design parameters.
 This forces the operators to build complex integrations of various vendor-/function-specific silos which are incompatible with each other and might possibly have differing and